liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Replaced SearchPermissionChecker.getPermissionQuery with SearchPermissionChecker.getPermissionFilter
+### Replaced Method getPermissionQuery with getPermissionFilter in SearchPermissionChecker, and getFacetQuery with getFacetBooleanFilter in Indexer
 - **Date:** 2015-Jun-2
 - **JIRA Ticket:** LPS-56064

 #### What changed?

 Method `SearchPermissionChecker.getPermissionQuery(
 long, long[], long, String, Query, SearchContext)` has been replaced by `SearchPermissionChecker.getPermissionBooleanFilter( long, long[], long, String, BooleanFilter, SearchContext)`.